1966 United Kingdom general election in Scotland

-A general election was held in the United Kingdom on Thursday, 31 March 1966, and all 71 seats in Scotland were contested.
+On 31 March 1966, the 1966 United Kingdom general election was held in Scotland, to elect all 630 seats of the House of Commons, with 71 constituencies being in Scotland.

 The election took place only 17 months after the 1964 United Kingdom general election, with incumbent Prime Minister Harold Wilson deciding to call a snap election since his government had an unworkably small majority of only four MPs.
 Combined with results from across the UK, the result was a landslide victory for Wilson's Labour Party.

 The election was the first in which the Scottish Conservatives stood for election as an integral part of the Conservative Party, with the former Unionist Party (which had been aligned with, but separate from, the Conservatives), having merged into the Tories in April 1965.

-Both Labour and Liberal parties gained seats from the newly merged Conservatives at the election.
+Candidates

+Below is a table summarising the candidates of the 1966 general election in Scotland.